When you declare your major, choose one of the following concentrations in Sociology:

 Health, Medicine, and Well-Being Concentration

-The Health, Medicine, and Well-Being concentration focuses on how health, illness, and health care are shaped by society, and vice versa.
-Students who elect this major concentration will develop a strong understanding of how cultural and structural factors influence the practice of medicine, and explore the social causes of illness and mortality.
-Course topics include: the social construction of illness, the social organization of medicine around the world, social responses to illness, social foundations of health behaviors, and the link between social stratification and health disparities.
-The concentration is ideal training for students who are planning careers as physicians, nurses or other health care providers, or those interested in public health, health policy, hospital administration, and other aspects of health care delivery.
+Why is it that African-Americans have experienced higher death rates from COVID-19?
+How are health and illness defined across time and place?
+And how do health care systems work in the U.S. and around the world?
+The Health, Medicine, and Well-Being concentration focuses on the connections between health, illness, health care, and society, illuminating the cultural and structural factors that influence the practice of medicine, as well as the social causes of illness and mortality.
+Students who elect this major concentration can take courses about: the social construction of illness, the social organization of medicine around the world, social responses to illness, social foundations of health behaviors, and the link between social stratification and health disparities.
+The concentration is ideal training for students interested in public health, government data analysis, social work, health policy, and hospital administration.
+It provides a necessary background about the interplay between health and society, especially for students who are planning careers as physicians, nurses, or other health care providers.

 Criminology, Law, and Society Concentration

-The Criminology, Law, and Society concentration provides sociology majors with in-depth study of the social theories and research methodologies that build understanding of law, crime, and social control.
-Courses in the concentration investigate issues such as how and why societies create laws; why criminal behavior varies across societies, communities, and individuals; and how differences in social structure and culture affect compliance with the law.
+The Criminology, Law, and Society concentration provides sociology majors with an in-depth study of the social theories and research methodologies that build understanding of law, crime, and criminal justice.
+It investigates how varied structures in society, including systems of racial, gender and social class inequality, affect the creation of laws, definitions and causes of crime, and the societal responses to law-violation such as policing, courts and corrections.
 The concentration provides conceptual and practical skills that are valuable in a variety of career settings.
-It is especially strong training for individuals interested in working in law, law enforcement, criminal justice, and in an array of socio-legal, criminological, and justice research settings.
+It is especially strong training for individuals interested in working in law, criminal justice, social policy analysis, and social science research occupations.

 Social Problems, Policy, and Justice Concentration